Cliff/Cannon, Spokane: Surface Streets

 Interstate 90 defines the northern border of the neighborhood, and has exits at Maple Street, Lincoln Street and Division Street.
 On ramps are located at Maple Street, Monroe Street and Division Street.
 U.S. Route 2 runs along a concurrency with I-90 through Cliff/Cannon.
 The area is somewhat notable for its small concentration of red brick streets.
 Some of the oldest streets in the city are in the Cliff/Cannon neighborhood on Spokane's lower South Hill, where there are multiple blocks of extant brick roads that were laid in the early 20th century.
 The exposed brick sections of Madison Street, between Fifth and Sixth Avenue and Eighth and Ninth Avenue were laid down on August 6, 1908.
 Most of the areas that once had brick streets have been covered by a layer of cheaper-to-maintain asphalt by city maintenance crews over the years and can only be seen when potholes form and expose them.

 A pedestrian stairway, known as the Tiger Trail after Lewis and Clark High School's mascot, traverses the cliff through Edwidge Woldson Park from Cliff Drive to Seventh Avenue, three blocks due south of the high school.
 The trail was constructed in 1931 and is still used to this day by Lewis and Clark students traveling to and from school, as well as the general public.

 Public Transit

-Lincoln Heights, like the rest of the Spokane metropolitan area, has its public transit provided by the Spokane Transit Authority.
-The STA serves Lincoln Heights with five fixed-route bus lines.
+Cliff/Cannon, like the rest of the Spokane metropolitan area, has public transit provided by the Spokane Transit Authority.
+The STA serves Cliff/Cannon with four fixed-route bus lines.